manastalukdar/manastalukdar.github.io/website/pages/about/professional-commitments.md

 ### Advisory Roles

-- Providing general guidance to an early-stage startup working on a Generative AI based enterprise product.
+- Providing general guidance to an early-stage startup working on a Generative AI based product.

 I am open to similar roles.
 For details please see [here](/about/services/).